AskMeBot/AskMe/README.md

 # AskMeBot
 Want to learn new facts?
-Learn some with AskMe!
+Learn some with AskMe! **No support** is given for running this code.
+You can use the public instance [here](https://discord.com/api/oauth2/authorize?client_id=811759493440471081&scope=applications.commands)!